Ceuta border fence: 2019 breaches

 In August 2019, migrants stormed the fence using sticks and acid.
 Dozens were injured, 4 people died on the barbed wire and 11 border agents were wounded.

 2021 breaches

 There were further breaches in May 2021, when migrants were filmed swimming or walking around the ends of the fence on the adjoining beaches at low tide.

 2023

 On 17 November about 1000 migrants tried to enter Ceuta by charging from the East, the South and the West simultaneously.
 Moroccan police stopped some 900 people before those reached the fence, the rest failed to get over the barrier.

+2026

+On 30 July 2026, during the Throne Day celebration in M'diq, a large number of people forced their way into the enclave at the Tarajal breakwater.
+Activists initially estimated more than 2000 people crossed that day and another 1500 arrived the week before according to regional authorities, but numbers of arrivals continued to increase over the next day, and Spanish authorities claimed on 31 July that some 49,000 individuals had entered Ceuta in the past 24 hours.